Wegelin Bank Indictment: Wegelin Back Settles with IRS and DOJ for $73 million

 The moralizers have joined sides with a nation that still makes extensive use of the death penalty, and that has a legal system under which lawyers can get rich on the misfortunes of their clients.
 Liability cases often end in verdicts with exorbitant damages, which makes business activity extremely risky, for medium-sized enterprises in particular.
 The moralizers provide intellectual support for a country that allows its infrastructure to collapse, and then stuffs convicts into hopelessly overfilled jails, after what are not infrequently dubious proceedings.
 They fund a nation that tolerates – or rather, causes – regular crises in the global financial system that it manages.
 A country whose underclass enjoys neither the benefits of an adequate education, nor a halfway functional healthcare system; a country whose economic system is increasingly inclined to overconsumption, and in which saving and investing have increasingly become alien concepts, a situation that has undoubtedly been one of the driving forces behind the current recession, with all its catastrophic consequences for the whole world.

 I can’t say I disagree with all that much in the letter (I do take exception about the UN; I care little of what that hive of statists think about anything).
 Yet, I do agree with the overall theme.
 The US taxing regime is far to inconsistent and bullying to be considered a good neighbor.
-I think that the conceit of Universal Tax Jurisdiction (that is, the US has the right to tax US citizens anywhere in the universal because the US government is just so freakin’ awesome) has lead to something far beyond Cowboy diplomacy: A never-ending invention which forces new terms of surrender and new terms of reparations every year.
+I think that the conceit of Universal Tax Jurisdiction (that is, the US has the right to tax US citizens anywhere in the universe because the US government is just so freakin’ awesome) has lead to something far beyond Cowboy diplomacy: A never-ending invention which forces new terms of surrender and new terms of reparations every year.

 PERSPECTIVE: $74 million pays for a little over 14 minutes of Federal spending.